mroonga/mroonga/doc/source/reference/server_variables.rst

 mroonga_version
 ---------------

-The version string of mroonga.
+The version string of Mroonga.

 Here is an example SQL to confirm the running mroonga version::